 Speeding is a Blatant Disregard for the Safety of Others

-Trucking accidents can be caused by weather conditions, poorly designed roads, or other factors outside of the driver’s control.
-However, when a catastrophic or fatal accident is caused by a speeding truck driver, there is added outrage due to the very preventable nature of these accidents.
+Trucking crashes can be caused by weather conditions, poorly designed roads, or other factors outside of the driver’s control.
+However, when a catastrophic or fatal truck accident is caused by a speeding truck driver, there is added outrage due to the very preventable nature of these accidents.

 Distracted Drivers are a Threat to Truck Safety

 Accidents happen.
-There is a difference, however, between accidents that were unavoidable and accidents that were the result of pure negligence.
-Through our years of experience in truck accident litigation, we have recognized an increasing trend: Too many innocent people are suffering catastrophic injuries or losing their lives because of the negligence of distracted truck drivers.
+There is a difference, however, between trucking accidents that were unavoidable and accidents that were the result of negligence.
+Through our years of experience litigating truck accident claims, we have recognized an increasing trend: Too many innocent people are suffering catastrophic injuries or losing their lives because of the negligence of distracted truck drivers.

 These driver distractions can lead truckers to engage in habits like speeding, tailgating, making unsafe lane changes, driving in the wrong lane and otherwise driving recklessly.

 Believe it or not, U.S. legislators in 2005 approved a new law called the Trucker Hours-of-Service Rule, which we feel creates a more dangerous environment as it increases the amount of hours a trucker can drive without a break and the overall hours they can drive weekly.

 Drivers may drive up to 11 hours in the 14-hour on-duty window after they come on duty following 10 or more consecutive hours off duty.

 The 14-hour on-duty window may not be extended with off-duty time for meal and fuel stops, etc.